List of Rehabs in Florida

-Often, it isn't possible for the person to obtain health insurance before treatment.
+Often, the person can’t obtain health insurance before treatment.
 Addiction is life-threatening and should be treated immediately.
-Waiting until the person obtains an insurance policy for coverage to begin can be very dangerous and end in tragedy.
+Waiting until the person gets an insurance policy for coverage can be very dangerous and end in tragedy.

 Most treatment programs accept cash payment, or what is known as self-payment or private pay.
-This means that the person has no insurance, or their insurance isn't paying for their treatment.
-Thankfully, many facilities are willing to work with people who find themselves in this situation by providing payment options or a sliding-scale system.
+This means that the person has no insurance, or their insurance isn’t paying for their treatment.
+Thankfully, many facilities will work with people in this situation by providing payment options or a sliding-scale system.

-The sliding scale allows those who make less income to pay less for treatment, ultimately making it equally affordable to all.
-For more information on how to pay for treatment, you can reach out to one of the treatment specialists at Addicted.org. or contact directly a drug rehab in Tampa or anywhere else in Florida.
+The sliding scale allows those who make less income to pay less for treatment, ultimately making it equally affordable.
+For more information on how to pay for treatment, you can contact one of the treatment specialists via Addicted.org or contact a drug rehab in Florida directly

 Addicted.org’s Evaluation of Florida

-After reviewing state statistics and options available for Drug and Alcohol Rehabilitation in Florida, we have discovered the following pros and cons:
+After reviewing state statistics and options available for drug and alcohol rehab in Florida, we have discovered the following pros and cons:

 - Florida provides an extensive opioid response.
 Between 2019 and 2022, $58.5 million in funding was utilized for comprehensive strategies to address opioid misuse and deaths over three years.
 According to SAMHSA, there are 71 federally-certified Opioid Treatment Programs.

 - There is a good mix of private non-profit and private for-profit substance use treatment programs, 40% and 54%, respectively.
 This means access to extensive substance use treatment services.
 (Source N-SSATS)